sergev/x1-algol-compiler/README.md

 ## Mistakenly disabled generation of *passing of formals* descriptors

-Formal parameters of procedres directly passed as actual parameters to other procedures produce thunks (*implicit subroutines*) unnecessarily.
+Formal parameters of procedures directly passed as actual parameters to other procedures produce thunks (*implicit subroutines*) unnecessarily.

 The lines
 ```